 Stage 4: This is the grammar stage!
 You’ll want to look at the DST (Developmental Sentence Types) and DSS (Developmental Sentence Analysis), both discussed in this book, to figure out what grammar targets the student needs to work on.
 Again, starting with 1-2 target structures is great.
 To get more information on how to use these charts for therapy, I’d suggest the Meaningful Speech course on Gestalt Language.

 So there you have it: The first 4 Stages of gestalt language learning and a *very quick*, *very simplified* guide on treatment.
-This post doesn’t do justice to the course I took on this with Meaningful Speech or the course on Natural Language Acquisition by Margo Blanc.
+You can also use this NLA/GLP handout to explain the basics to families.
+To note, this post doesn’t do justice to the course I took on this with Meaningful Speech or the course on Natural Language Acquisition by Margo Blanc.
 I would also suggest her Facebook group Natural Language Acquisition Study Group to learn more about doing speech-language therapy for GLP/NLA students.
 But hopefully now you have another idea and approach to add to your toolkit for autistic older students!

 Lee, Laura L. (1974).
 Developmental Sentence Analysis: A Grammatical Assessment Procedure for Speech and Language Clinicians.
 Evanston, IL: Northwestern University Press.